Research Unit: For the study of the Jewish, refugee and immigrant contribution to British visual culture since 1900

 Professor Fran Lloyd, Kingston University

-Professor Elizabeth Otto, Getty Scholar - Professor of Modern Art and Director of Graduate Studies at the State University of New York, Buffalo, New York
+Professor Elizabeth Otto, Getty Scholar; the State University of New York, Buffalo, New York

 • SEARCH THE DATABASE